PassbackAI — interactive components schema

 questionstringyesThe question text.
 Non-empty.

 optionsstring[]yesAnswer choices rendered as radio buttons.
-At least one item; all must be strings.
+All must be strings.
 Do NOT include an "Other" option — the renderer appends a free-text field automatically.
+May be [] for a pure free-text question, in which case an explicit open_field is required (see below).

 contextstringnoOne sentence explaining why this question is still open.
 Shown as a subtitle.